If you've been watching what you eat on your ketogenic diet, you've likely encountered something with a sugar alcohol.

 As much as the literature and research show that many sugar alcohols, such as erythritol, have zero impact on blood sugars, anecdotally I have had hundreds of readers reach out to say it affects them.

 Do you count net carbs for sugar alcohols?

-Net carbs are essentially the total amount of digestible carbs which is why fibre is deducted from a total carb count in recipes and packaged foods.
-It's important to understand how to read a food label, the ingredient list and the nutrition panel.
+Net carbs are essentially the total amount of digestible carbs which is why fiber is deducted from a total carb count in recipes and packaged foods.
+It's important to understand how to read a food label, the ingredient list, and the nutrition panel.

 It’s also important to note that the keto diet limits you to 20g net grams of carbs per day, not 20g of total grams of carbs.
 This is why it’s good to know how to count net carbs for sugar alcohols when reading a nutrition label.

 While the total count of grams of fiber is subtracted from total carbs to reach a net carb count in packaged foods and recipes, many people subtract half of the grams of any sugar alcohols listed on food packages or listed in recipes from total carbs to get your net carb count.
 An exception to this rule is with respect to erythritol (if it’s the only sugar listed then its carbs can be completely subtracted from the total carb count).

 One method that many readers use when needing to count net carbs for sugar alcohols from a food label:

 Net Carbs = (total carbs - fiber) - ( 0.5 x sugar alcohol carbs) *except for erythritol